WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### Where do you need help from Kirstie?
 * Let's chat about the scivision contributor event
 * Also, let's chat about the red/orange/yellow categories for RAM projects
+* Calendar clash sorrows: whitaker lab meeting and the weekly scivision meeting are now both 4pm on Thu - should I try and ask scivision folks to reschedule theirs?
+Feels a bit heavy-handed...

 ### Date: 11 August 2021